kt3k/remarker/README.md

 - `remarkConfig` is the config object which is passed to remark.create(options).
 Default is an empty object.
   - See [the remark source code](https://github.com/gnab/remark/blob/develop/src/remark/models/slideshow.js#L41-L48) for what option is available.
 - `remarkPath` is the path to remark.js.
 This replaces the original remark.js with specified one.
+- `scriptFilesAfterCreate`  is the list of additional JavaScript files (URL or the file path relative to your current working director) appended after the `remark.create()`.
+If you provide file paths, these files are copied/served statically.
+Default is an empty array.
 - `livereload` is the flag to toggle livereloading feature.
 Default is true.
 - `livereloadPort` is the port number for livereloading websocket connection.
 Default is 35729.